triw0lf/tdarr-autoscale/README.md

 # Tdarr Autoscale

-Automatically scale Tdarr GPU workers based on Plex activity.
+Automatically scale Tdarr workers based on Plex activity.
 Reduces workers when people are streaming to prioritize Plex, scales back up when idle.

 ## Features